ncabatoff/process-exporter/README.md

 ### memory_bytes gauge

 Number of bytes of memory used.
-The extra label `memtype` can have two values:
+The extra label `memtype` can have three values:

 *resident*: Field rss(24) from /proc/[pid]/stat, whose doc says: